 Great SEO can get tons of users to your site, but just getting users to your website isn’t enough.
 You need to hold them there too.
 Seek a perfect integration of content value and site visibility.

 2. Find Effective Metrics to Measure Success

-One of the biggest challenges of web marketing is finding a reliable way to measure success.
+One of the biggest challenges of web design and marketing is finding a reliable way to measure success.
 There are hundreds of metrics tools out there, and they all give you tons of numbers, but not all of these numbers have proved useful.
 Popular metrics programs have been so unreliable to date that many marketing companies end up just going with their gut to decide which strategies are working.